 - Outbound campaign calling and inbound customer servicing all completed from a common interface.

 It is true that much of the above can be achieved with CRM alone but USD really does enhance the user experience.
+(The users love it!)
 Plus our solution is still growing more capabilities will be added over time.

 The beauty is a USD application can be quickly created with configuration alone.
 Meaning it should be relatively fast to implement.